-How do I use digital textbooks?
+How do I use digital textbooks provided by the library?

 The Library uses the term digital textbook to mean something different from ebook.